simonorzel26/openai-recursive-summarization/README.md

 - **Batch Creation Handler**: Facilitates the creation of multiple batches for parallel processing.
 - **Batch Completion Awaiter**: Waits for all batch completions before aggregating results.
 - **Finalize Summary**: Aggregates results to produce a comprehensive summary of the input text.
+- **Async Batch API or Real-Time Completions**: Offers flexibility to choose between using the async OpenAI batch API for handling large datasets efficiently, or real-time completions for quicker, on-the-fly summarizations.

 ## Installation